ionic-team/capacitor/README.md

 ## Timeline

-_Disclaimer_: These dates are tentative.
-"It'll be ready when it's ready!"
+_Disclaimer: These dates are tentative.
+"It'll be ready when it's ready!"_

 *Short term milestones*